CESNET/ndk-fpga/README.md

 - Go to `build/your_card/` folder in this repository.
 - Check or modify `user_const.tcl` file, where you can change the firmware configuration.
 - If you do not have a DMA module IP (is not part of the open-source NDK), you must set the `DMA_ENABLE` parameter to `false`.
-- Run firmware build in Quartus by `make` command in the same folder.
+- Run firmware build in Quartus/Vivado by `make` command in the same folder.

 ## Documentation